konstantinosalatzas/bdn2csv/README.md

 # bdn2csv

-Python tool to convert SAS BDN XML Export file to CSV Import file
+Python tool to convert SAS Business Data Network (BDN) XML Export file to CSV Import file

 WIP and to be also written as a module